prochor666/materialdesignicons-vue3/README.md

 ## How to build your own

-You need Pytohn 3 installed
+You need Python 3 installed

 ### Commands